Find a Housekeeper near you

 Tidy up first.
 Clear clutter before the cleaner arrives.
 This ensures their paid time is spent on deep cleaning, not organizing, giving you better value for your money.

-Average price per hour refers to the median price per hour to allow for outliers in data.
+Average price per hour refers to the median price per hour to allow for outliers in the data.

-Data is for 2025 only.
+Data is for 2026 only.

 *Information by state has only been provided where there is a large enough sample size.

-The average rating for Bark Housekeepers is 4.8, based on 428,984 reviews
+The average rating for Bark Housekeepers is 4.81, based on 438,630 reviews